 Access & Marketing Coordinator

 Krystl Louwagie grew up on a Minnesota farm.
 She graduated with a Studio Art degree with an emphasis in intaglio printmaking from Hamline University in St. Paul.
 She now lives in Marshall and works full-time for SMAC.
-On the side, she finds time to work as a commission artist, professional facepainter, petting zoo assistant, and pet sitter.
+On the side, she finds time to work as a commission artist, professional facepainter, petting zoo assistant, Body Pump gym instructor, and pet sitter.

 Her interest in the arts began early through illustrated fairy tale books, super-hero comics, animated cartoons and a healthy appreciation of musicals, theatre and dance.